doctrine/mongodb-odm/en/reference/console-commands.rst

 Doctrine MongoDB ODM offers some console commands to ease your development process:

+- ``odm:clear-cache:metadata`` - Clear all metadata cache of the various cache drivers.
-- ``mongodb:query`` - Query mongodb and inspect the outputted results from your document classes.
+- ``odm:query`` - Query mongodb and inspect the outputted results from your document classes.
-- ``mongodb:generate:documents`` - Generate document classes and method stubs from your mapping information.
+- ``odm:generate:documents`` - Generate document classes and method stubs from your mapping information.
-- ``mongodb:generate:hydrators`` - Generates hydrator classes for document classes.
+- ``odm:generate:hydrators`` - Generates hydrator classes for document classes.
-- ``mongodb:generate:proxies`` - Generates proxy classes for document classes.
+- ``odm:generate:proxies`` - Generates proxy classes for document classes.
-- ``mongodb:generate:repositories`` -  Generate repository classes from your mapping information.
+- ``odm:generate:repositories`` -  Generate repository classes from your mapping information.
-- ``mongodb:schema:create`` - Allows you to create databases, collections and indexes for your documents
+- ``odm:schema:create`` - Allows you to create databases, collections and indexes for your documents
-- ``mongodb:schema:drop`` - Allows you to drop databases, collections and indexes for your documents
+- ``odm:schema:drop`` - Allows you to drop databases, collections and indexes for your documents

 You can setup a console command easily with the following code.
 You just need an existing ``DocumentManager`` instance: